JudiniLabs/code-gpt-docs/docs/tutorial-features/code_explanation.md

 # Explain CodeGPT

 ## Description
 The Explain CodeGPT feature empowers you to gain deeper insights into your codebase.
-By selecting specific code segments, you can request CodeGPT to provide detailed explanations and clarifications.
+You can request CodeGPT to provide detailed explanations and clarifications by selecting specific code segments.

 ## How to Use:
 - Select CodeGPT as `Provider`  and `Model`